Perspective Student FAQs

 Here are three topics I’m currently investigating:

-1. How are childless women perceived within organizations and broader society?
-In this new line of research, I am exploring whether childless women may be perceived to “fit” less with certain careers than women who are mothers (Germano, ongoing research project).
+1. How do cultural gender roles shape (and sometimes limit) women and men’s experiences within organizations and broader society?
+In this new line of research, I am exploring a few topics.
+First, whether childless women may be perceived to “fit” less with certain careers than women who are mothers.
+Second, how gendered expectations contribute to occupational segregation K-12 leadership positions.

 2. How does your partner’s race influence your housing options and outcomes?
-In this new ongoing research, I am currently examining differences in discrimination between same-race and interracial couples in the mortgage and housing market (Germano, et al., ongoing research project).
+In this new ongoing research, I am examining differences between same-race and interracial couples in the mortgage and housing market.
+In this work I am particularly interested in how interracial couples may be able to cross some, but not all, portions of the “color line” that racially divides U.S. economic and social life.

 Examples of recent papers that show the types of experiments I run and theories I draw on: